What If I Can’t Afford Organic Food? (how to let go of the guilt & embrace Real Food anyway!)

 You can choose to spend your hard-earned money on carrots and sweet potatoes and fresh green beans and broccoli instead of juice boxes and pudding cups and saltine crackers and canned biscuits.

 Eating veggies will always, always, ALWAYS be a better choice than Bagel Bites and Captain Crunch.
-There are ways to wash your produce to remove as much pesticide residue as possible, and though they may not be completely pesticide-free, they’re guaranteed not to contain HFCS, MSG, or artificial flavors and colors.
+There are ways to wash your produce to remove as much pesticide residue as possible.
+Though those conventionally grown veggies may not be completely pesticide-free, they’re guaranteed not to contain high fructose corn syrup, MSG, or artificial flavors and colors.

-You can buy eggs.
-Eggs are one of the most nutrient-dense foods on the planet, and they make a heck of a lot better breakfast than instant oatmeal or cereal.
+You can buy eggs — one of the most nutrient-dense foods on the planet.
+They make a hell of a healthier breakfast than instant oatmeal or cold cereal.
 Are pastured eggs better than regular ol’ store eggs?
 I’m not gonna lie — they are.
 But is a Toaster Strudel better than a regular ol’ store egg?
 Nope.

 You can swap your margarine for butter.